hoodunit/gnome-xmonad/README.md

 # Xmonad + Gnome

 This is a script to install xmonad with Gnome session manager in Ubuntu.
-I have for years relied on the generous charity of @gekkio with [gnome-session-xmonad](https://github.com/Gekkio/gnome-session-xmonad), but he has moved on and I have not, so here we are.
+I have for years relied on the charity of @gekkio with [gnome-session-xmonad](https://github.com/Gekkio/gnome-session-xmonad), but he has moved on and I have not, so here we are.

-This is basically untested.
+This has been tested once, when I set up my system.
 It might work.
-Use at your own risk.
-It's up here for my own reference.
+Use at your own risk - it is here for my own reference.

 Ubuntu version: 24.04 noble